 In all likelihood, however, you will want to sample more of the fantastic restaurants in Georgia and you won’t always be able to — or want to — stick to such a tight food budget.
 However, you will find that it is also entirely possible to spend less than €10 per person even at a mid-range restaurant.
 Even at the fanciest and most expensive restaurants in Tbilisi, your final bill will be a fraction of what a comparable meal in Western Europe would cost.

-One of my favourite things about Georgia is that it is accessible even for the most budget of backpackers to eat at sit-down restaurants and really get a good taste (pun intended) for the country!
+One of my favourite things about the Georgia food cost is that it is accessible even for the most budget of backpackers to eat at sit-down restaurants and really get a good taste (pun intended) for the country!

 Like mentioned in the accommodation section above, many guesthouses will also offer meals as an option.
 We always recommend taking advantage of a breakfast option even if it isn’t included in the room rate because, more often than not, it will be fantastic value for money.
 Breakfast options rarely cost more than about €3 per person.